-The monitoring results at R1, show an annual average PM{10} concentration of 9.99 ug/m3, with a maximum 24 hour average of 61.9 ug/m3 and a minimum 24 hour average of <0.1 ug/m3.
-At R4, the annual average PM{10} concentration was 6.92 ug/m3, with a maximum 24 hour average of 25.7 ug/m3 and a minimum 24 hour average of <0.1 ug/m3.
+The monitoring results at R1, show an annual average PM{10} concentration of 12.27 ug/m3, with a maximum 24 hour average of 70.4 ug/m3 and a minimum 24 hour average of <0.1 ug/m3.
+At R4, the annual average PM{10} concentration was 9.75 ug/m3, with a maximum 24 hour average of 36.2 ug/m3 and a minimum 24 hour average of <0.1 ug/m3.

-It can be seen in Table 6.12 that the maximum 24 hour average PM{10} concentration at R1 was lower than the previous reporting period and exceeded the 24 hour criteria detailed in Table 6.6 on one occasion.
-The annual average PM{10} concentration was however below the long term criteria, and lower that the previous reporting period.
-R4 had a slightly higher maximum 24 hour PM{10} concentration from the previous reporting period however this did not exceed the 24 hour criteria.
-The annual average was lower than the previous reporting period and also the long term assessment criteria.
+It can be seen in Table 6.10 that the maximum 24 hour average PM{10} concentration at R1 was higher than the previous reporting period and exceeded the 24 hour criteria detailed in Table 6.6 on one occasion.
+The annual average PM{10} concentration was however below the long term criteria, whilst slightly higher than the previous reporting period.
+R4 had a higher maximum 24 hour PM{10} concentration than the previous reporting period however this did not exceed the 24 hour criteria.
+The annual average was also slightly higher than the previous reporting period whilst below the long term assessment criteria.

-The exceedance of the 24 hour criteria on 7th September 2021 at R1 was investigated and reported to the DPE and EPA.
-This residence is owned by Gunlake but the monitoring location is used to evaluate compliance at the nearest non-company owned residence which is further away from the quarry.
-The monitoring period was characterised by strong prevailing westerly winds which affected the region and it was determined that the high concentration was not caused by any failure of the operational dust controls systems, including ceasing production on that day.
+The exceedance of the 24 hour criteria on 12th May 2023 at R1 was investigated and reported to the DPE and EPA.
+Whilst this represents an exceedance of the 24 hour average criteria, this does not constitute a non-compliance with Condition 14, Schedule 3 of the Extension Project Development Consent as this monitoring point is located on land owned by Gunlake Quarry and is used to evaluate compliance at the nearest non-company owned residence which is further away from the quarry.
+The monitoring period was characterised gentle winds from SSW to WSW and it was determined that the high concentration was not caused by any failure of the operational dust controls systems, including ceasing production on that day.